Caribbean Crewed Boat Charters

 BVI Fishing License

-• Each and every charter guest, 18 years of age or older, that wants to put a fishing line in BVI waters must have a fishing license in order to do so.
+• Each and every charter guest, 18 years of age or older, that wants to put a fishing line in BVI waters must have a BVI fishing license in order to do so.

 BVI Fishing Considerations